 SPECTRE and MELTDOWN have generated coverage in conventional media due to the large number of systems that have impacted.
 Almost everyone has a device that is vulnerable to attack.

 However, being vulnerable does not necessarily mean that this will affect you in your plant systems.
 Sometimes, as in the case of the Microsoft patch, the cure causes the pain, not the attack itself.
-As suggested in the standard As the voice of the conformity assessment system and standards of the United States of America.
-The American National Standards Institute (ANSI) empowers its members and constituents to strengthen the position of the US market in the global economy while helping to guarantee the ...
-Learn more/ ISA99 / IEC-62443 mitigation actions must be the result of a cyber risk assessment in OT and a criticality analysis in addition to a careful process of installation and change management.
+As suggested in the ANSI / ISA99 / IEC-62443 standard, mitigation actions should be the result of an assessment of cyber risks in OT and a criticality analysis as well as a careful installation and change management process.

 A clear example is the impact of the MELTDOWN / SPECTER patch in Rockwell Factory Talk, which caused interruptions in the FactoryTalk servers.
-As of now, the patch has not yet been tested by Rockwell, and is currently not approved for use in any FactoryTalk system (it may not be for a while ...).
+As of now, the patch has not yet been tested by Rockwell, and is currently not approved for use on any FactoryTalk system (it may not be for a while ...).
 In the case of Wonderware, the patch affected the traditional plant history.
-The Microsoft update "KB4056896" has generated unexpected consequences for the software leader Monitoring and data acquisition control (SCADA) is a control system architecture that uses computers, network data communications and graphical user interfaces for the management of high-level process supervision, but uses other peripheral devices com. ..
-Learn more causing instability in the system and blocking access to data servers.
+The update of Microsoft "KB4056896" has generated unexpected consequences for the SCADA software leader causing instability in the system and blocking access to data servers.

 Mitigation is still a subject of considerable debate.
 Some have had a negative impact on performance, rendering the systems useless and creating other problems that are still being solved by several providers and user communities.
 Some patches are no longer available to the public and have not yet been reissued.